Frequently Asked Questions About

 I downloaded the latest v5.xx and tried to upgrade from my previous version.
 It asks for my previous version but there isn't any place to say where my new version will go and it's confused because it thinks I want to put the old and new in the same spot.
 Can you help?

 You should install new versions of NYC into its default folder, which is a new folder for each version.
 Then run the new version and use File...
 Upgrade... to bring over/upgrade user files from your previous version.
 At this point NYC knows where your new version is, so it only needs to know where your old version is.
-After a few weeks when you are satisfied that you have all your files from your previous installation, you can uninstall the previous version by dbl-clicking the file "unwise.exe" in your previous version's folder.
+After a few weeks when you are satisfied that you have all your files from your previous installation, you can uninstall the previous version.

 When I try to install NYC, I get the message "This application uses CTL3D32.DLL, which is not the correct version.
 This version of CTL3D32.DLL is designed for Windows NT systems."
 What should I do?